On Shalika models and p-adic L-Functions: Introduction

 The heart of the article is Section \ref{heart}.
 We develop a theory of stabilizations with respect to the standard parabolic subgroup $P_{n}\subset \GL_{2n}$ of type $(n,n)$ in terms of the representation theory of $p$-adic groups.
 More precisely, a local component $V_{\p}$ of $V$ admits a stabilization $\Theta$ if it is a quotient of a parabolically induced representation from $P_n$.
 Thus, we can view $V_{\p}$ as the global sections of a sheaf on the quotient $P_{n}(F_{\p})\backslash\GL_{2n}(F_{\p})$.
 We use the action of the Levi subgroup of $P_n$ to trivialize this sheaf on an open subset inside the open Bruhat cell.
 This yields a map

 In the main Lemma \ref{integrality 2} we show that $\delta_{\Theta}$ (resp.~a variant of it for locally algebraic representations) respects integral structures on both sides as long as the stabilization $\Theta$ is \textit{weakly ordinary}.
-The weak ordinarity condition is equivalent to the usual ordinarity condition in the $\GL_{2}$-case but strictly weaker in the higher rank case.
+This weak ordinarity condition is equivalent to the usual ordinarity condition in the $\GL_{2}$-case but strictly weaker in the higher rank case.
 In Section \ref{localshalika} we define a modified Euler factor $E(\Theta,\chi_\p,s)$ for every character $\chi_\p\colon F_{\p}^{\ast}\to \C^{\ast}$ by integrating $\chi\circ\det$ over the pullback of the local Shalika functional by $\delta_{\Theta}$.
-The modified Euler factors are holomorphic multiples of the local $L$-factors, i.e. where $e(\Theta,\chi_\p,s)$ is an entire function.
+The modified Euler factors are holomorphic multiples of the local $L$-factors, i.e.~we have where $e(\Theta,\chi_\p,s)$ is an entire function.
 Using explicit formulas for the Shalika functional we show that the modified Euler factors are the expected ones if $V_{\p}$ is a twist of an unramified principal series representation by a character.

 In the third section we globalize our construction.
-Suppose we have given stabilizations $\Theta_{\p}$ of $V_{\p}$ for all places $\p\in S_{p}$.
-Then we construct for every critical half integer $s+1/2$ and every finite set of finite places $\Sigma$, which is disjoint from $S_{p}$, a distribution $\mu_{\Theta_{\Sigma},s}$ on the Galois group $\mathcal{G}_{p}$ of the maximal abelian extension of $F$ unramified outside $p$ and $\infty$ such that the interpolation property
+Let $S_p$ be the set of places of $F$ above $p$.
+Suppose we have given stabilizations $\Theta_{\p}$ of $V_{\p}$ for all places $\p\in S_{p}$, a critical half integer $s+1/2$ and a finite set of finite places $\Sigma$, which is disjoint from $S_{p}$.
+Then we construct a distribution $\mu_{\Theta_{\Sigma},s}$ on the Galois group $\mathcal{G}_{p}$ of the maximal abelian extension of $F$ unramified outside $p$ and $\infty$ such that the interpolation property

 holds for all continuous characters $\chi\colon \mathcal{G}_p\to \C^{\ast}$.

 Finally, in the last section we recast the definition of $\mu_{\Theta_{\Sigma},s}$ in terms of modular symbols.
 As an immediate consequence we get that the distribution takes values in a finite dimensional vector space over the field of definition $\mathcal{E}$ of the finite part of $V$.
 Using results of Grobner and Raghuram on rationality of Shalika models (cf.~\cite{GRG}) we show the following more refined result: there exist periods $\Omega^{\varepsilon}$ for all characters $\varepsilon\colon F^{\ast}_\infty=(F\otimes\R)^{\ast}\to\left\{\pm 1\right\}$ such that